Khashm el Girba: Topography

 Khashm al-Qirba is located on the dry savannah belt at a latitude of 14 degrees north, within the region of the Butana Plain, and the region is characterized by black clay soil and is split from the southeast side by the Atbara River, which stems from the Ethiopian and Eritrean highlands towards the eastern plains of Sudan, where it meets the two tributaries of the Setit River south of the city of Shawak.
 Which lies about 82 kilometers west of Khashm al-Qirba, and descends towards the northwest, where the large rocks continue to flow into the main Nile River at the city of Atbara.
 The river in the Khashm al-Qirba region is characterized by its steep slope and speed of flow, and it carries large quantities of silt and logs at its source and its course areas.

 Transport

 Khashm is linked to the rest of Sudan's cities, including the country's capital, Khartoum and the main port in Port Sudan by railway through the line coming from Khartoum, Wadi Medani and Gedaref, heading to Kassala and Port Sudan, and it is also linked by a highway with each of Gedaref, Kassala and New Halfa, and there is a network of secondary roads that connect it.
-In nearby towns.

 The town is served by Khashm el Girba Airport.